Air Sofia

 Air Sofia was an airline based in Sofia, Bulgaria.
 It operated charter flights to destinations in Europe, Africa, the Far East, South America and the Middle East.
 It also leased and wet leased aircraft to other airlines.
 Its main base was Sofia Airport.

-Since 6 August 2008 Air Sofia's established Flight Training Organization FTO, according to JAR-FCL.
+On August 6, 2008 Air Sofia's established Flight Training Organization FTO, according to JAR-FCL.

 Nowadays Air Sofia conducts flight training for PPL, CPL, ATPL, MCC.

 History

-The airline was established in 1992 and started operations on 11 February 1992.
+The airline started operations on February 1, 1992.
 It was owned by Georgi Ivanov (Managing Director) and Lilian Todorov (President).
 By March 2007 it employed 150 staff.
-On 5 March 2007 Bulgaria prohibited five Bulgarian carriers including Air Sofia.
-The airline relocated to Serbia under a new name, United International Airlines.
+On 5 March 2007 Bulgaria prohibited the operations of five Bulgarian air carriers including Air Sofia.
+In the following weeks the airline relocated to Serbia under the name United International Airlines.